“From the deepest desires often come the deadliest hate.”

 It was won only by sheer Devotion.
 Devotion of the leaders and the Devotion of the people working with them.

 to a fault?
 Well, maybe in the eyes of an Elephant.

-So many times, it seems we are tangled in struggle.
-Fearful we will never see the light of day.
-Victory is a fleeting hope, fading with every confrontation.
+So many times, it seems we are tangled in struggles.
+Fearful that we will never see the light of day.
+Victory is a fleeting hope that fades with every confrontation.
 Have you been there?
-Caught in a relentless battle that drains every part of your will to win?
-A battle leaving you mired in a puddle of doubt and uncertainty.
-Somehow, we persevere.
+Caught in a relentless battle; draining every part of your will to win.
+A battle that leaves you mired in a puddle of doubt and uncertainty.
+Yet, somehow, we persevere.
 As Christians we know it’s when we have nothing left, God is all we need.

 When we are vulnerable, that’s when God is strong!

-Scripture tells us that with God, all the problems and barriers thrown in our path, will fortify us and make us stronger, strengthening our faith.
-All the while, God works to build our character preparing us for the challenges and tough times.
-Walking in faith and experiencing God’s favor builds our trust in God, our surrender and obedience builds His trust in us.
+Scripture tells us that with God, all the problems and barriers thrown in our path, will fortify us, making us stronger.
+All the while, strengthening our faith.
+At the same time God works to build our character, while preparing us for challenges and tough times.
+More importantly, walking in faith builds our trust in God, while our obedience builds His trust in us.